- This event has passed.

 By doing so, we hope to encourage discussions centred around the affordances of technologies to enable people to experience and understand the importance of fair, mutual agency.

-Taking place within the Digital Society stream, this workshop seeks to investigate alternatives to technosolutionist approaches and the perception of technology as “cold”, rational and objective.
+This workshop seeks to investigate alternatives to technosolutionist approaches and the perception of technology as “cold”, rational and objective.
 It also seeks to enable a collective, collaborative environment that allows for learning-by-doing.
 By establishing a long term connection between workshop attendees, we aim to encourage interdisciplinary, mutual knowledge exchange outside of more top-down-traditional channels and allow for the (un)usual, (un)common and (un)comfortable to inform our own understanding(s).

-Our Study Space is accessible to all within and without academia, where active participation is encouraged, but not mandatory to take part.
+Our study space is accessible to all within and without academia, where active participation is encouraged, but not mandatory to take part.
 It is not restricted to only-textual non-fictional representations, but also allows for games, poetry, prose, interactive experiences, etc. to be used as exploratory tools, archived and shared as a collective.

 Our workshop is aiming to achieve three main goals: